edkelly303/elm-any-type-forms/README.md

 ## How do I turn a control into a form?

-Taking the example of the `userControl` defined in the previous section, we'll start by using `Control.sandbox` to turn it into a form that we can test in the browser.
+Taking the example of the `User.control` defined in the previous section, we'll start by using `Control.sandbox` to turn it into a form that we can test in the browser.